-GBCH or GBCH3
+4.3.7.3.3.1.2 GBCH or GBCH3

-The GBCH or GBCH3 carries global positioning system (GPS) time information and GPS satellite ephemeris information to the MESs.
+The GPS Broadcast Control CHannel (GBCH or GBCH3) carries global positioning system (GPS) time information and GPS satellite ephemeris information to the MESs.
 (The PCH described below may also contain almanac data).
 The GBCH is downlink only.

 Each GBCH burst contains 108 bits of information and is broadcast using the two-slot DC2 burst.
 The DC2 burst uses π/4 CQPSK modulation is encoded using a convolutional code.
 The GBCH3 contains the same information as the GBCH but is formatted to fit a DC12 burst structure.
 The DC12 burst structure uses π/2 BPSK modulation and convolutional coding.
 Each GBCH3 burst contains 192 bits of information.